-6.4001 An applicant, sponsor, state registrar, state secretary, or state president has the right to request immediate processing of an application in writing to the Executive Director, Genealogist General, and/or Chairman of the Genealogy Committee.
+6.4001 Request An applicant, sponsor, state registrar, state secretary, or state president has the right to request immediate processing of an application in writing to the Executive Director, Genealogist General, and/or Chairman of the Genealogy Committee.
 Email requests are considered as written requests.
+Expedited processing is not available for supplemental applications.